R0OtAdm1n/pm43-pageid-xss-poc/README.md

-# PM43 Pageid XSS Vulnerability POC
+# Honeywell PM43 Pageid XSS Vulnerability POC

 This repository contains a proof-of-concept (POC) code that demonstrates the existence of a Cross-Site Scripting (XSS) vulnerability in PM43 devices through the `pageid` parameter.
 The vulnerability affects PM43 devices with a version of P10.11.013310 or earlier.